bk-37/TowerDefenseGame_1420/README.md

 # Tower Defense Game (Java)

 ## 🛡️ Overview
 This is a Java-based **Tower Defense Game** that blends real-time gameplay with a modular, object-oriented design.
-Players place "B Cell" towers to defend against waves of invading bacteria.
+Players place immune cell 'towers' to defend against waves of invading bacteria.
 Towers automatically fire antibody projectiles, and enemies respawn through a wave generator.

 The game provides a clean demonstration of animation, interaction, and game-loop management — all written in plain Java.